-Bank has also set up Financial Restructuring and Reconstruction (FRR) Department for managing and monitoring defaulted accounts, carrying out restructuring, wherever feasible and following up for recoveries of dues.
+Bank has also set up Financial Restructuring and Reconstruction (FRR) Department for managing and monitoring accounts, carrying out restructuring, wherever feasible and following up for recoveries of dues, for corporate NPAs.

 Bank follows applicable RBI guidelines while classifying Non-Performing Assets (NPAs).
 The guidelines are as under: